Maximal Inequalities for Empirical Processes under General Mixing Conditions: A Maximal Inequality

-be the Talagrand's complexity Measure of set $\mathcal{B}$ under the family $\textbf{d}$. \end{definition}
+be the Talagrand's complexity Measure of set $\mathcal{B}$ under the family $\textbf{d}$ (indexed by $p,r$). \end{definition}

-The difference between this definition and that of \cite{talagrand2014} is the usage of a different (quasi)-norm, $d_{l}$, for each different partition $\mathcal{T}^{l}$.
-We refer the reader to \cite{talagrand2014} and references therein for a discussion of the Generic chaining measure and how it compares to other complexity measures such as Dudley's entropy and Ossiander's bracketing entropy.
+The main difference with the expression in definition 2.2.19 and the expression in p.
+32 in \cite{talagrand2014} is the usage of a different (quasi)-norm, $d_{l}$, for each different partition $\mathcal{T}_{l}$.
+For reference, when specializing to one norm (as opposed to a family), this definition with $r=1$ is analogous to that in \cite{talagrand2014}.
+The order $r$ (and the index $p$) provide flexibility and allow us to majorize the measure of complexity by the standard Dudley's metric entropy --- see Lemma \ref{lem:bound.Dudley} in Appendix \ref{app:bound.Dudley}.

-We now introduce the notion of distance, captured by a family of norms.
-The ``natural" notion of distance under which complexity is computed arises from the variability of the stochastic process.
+\paragraph{Notion of distance.} We now introduce the notion of distance, captured by a family of norms.
+The ``natural" notion of distance to compute the complexity arises from the Berenstein inequality (see Lemma \ref{lem:bere} below), which works with the boundedness and the variability of the stochastic process.
 As argued above the relevant process is the block empirical process $f \mapsto G^{\ast}_{n}[f]$, and due to its dependence structure the variability is given by $\sigma_{2}(f,q)$, where $q$ is the parameter regulating the length of the blocks.
-Therefore, it is convenient to bound $f \mapsto \sigma_{2}(f,q)$ with a norm.
-To this end, by \cite{rio2017asymptotic} Theorem 1.1, $\sigma_{2}(f,q) \leq ||f||_{q}$, where
+Motivated by this observation and Theorem 1.1 in \cite{rio2017asymptotic}, we introduce the following norms